Pouria-Jamshidi/the_farmer_was_replaced/README.md

 ## my scripts in this respitory

-- this is not the most expert or tick efficent structure in game, simply my corrent state in game
+- this is not the most expert or tick efficent structure in game, simply my current state in game
-	- i have yet to finish this game so you might not find all the files you desire in this respitory , it is still being updated as i progress more and more in game and optimize my codes and add new codes to te respitory
+	- i have yet to finish this game so you might not find all the files you desire in this respitory , it is still being updated as i progress more and more in game and optimize my codes and add new codes to the respitory
     - i have yet to unlock more drones so currently all the codes here are made for a single drone only.

 - short description of current .py files: